marcellobeltrami/Hazexplorer/README.md

 - **logs**: as this tool is meant to be used with slurm scheduler, logs from slurm jobs will be stored here.

-- **temps**: will contain temporary files and other files generated during analysis.
+- **work**: will be generate at Nextflow runtime and will contain temporary files and other files generated during analysis.